alex73/OSMemory/README.md

 Library for OpenStreetMap data processing.
 It can be used for validators, extractors, etc.

+Stream processing is not enough for many tasks where you need to load coordinates of many ways and relations, find by id, by area, by attributes.
+Only PostgreSQL can do it today, but it requires installation and long data loading.

 When I created some validators, there were some requirements:

 * Validators should be simple for write, installation and running